 Simple Past Tense

-The simple past tense is used to talk about a completed action or state that occurred in the past.
-To form this tense, you simply add ed to the end of the verb, as long as it is a regular verb.
-For example, the past tense of walk is walked.
-Be sure you use the simple past whenever you say when something happened in the past, for example, "I talked to her yesterday."
+The simple past tense is used to talk about a completed action or state that was in the past.
+For regular verbs, we make this tense by adding -ed to the end of the verb.
+For example, the past tense of "to walk" is walked.
+Use the simple past whenever you say that something happened in the past.
+For example, "I talked to her yesterday."

-There are many irregular verbs in the simple past tense, however.
-For example, the past tense of have is had.
-The past tense of does is did.
-Be is especially tricky, because we say I/he/she/it was and you/we/they were.
+There are also many irregular verbs in the simple past tense.
+For example, the past tense of "to have" is had.
+The past tense of "to do" is did.
+"To be" is extra difficult because we say I/he/she/it was and you/we/they were.

-To form the negative in the simple past tense, we put did not before the base form of the main verb, as in, "I did not see a movie last night."
-Did not is often shortened to didn't, especially in spoken English.
-With the verb "to be," we use was not, as in, "I was not impressed by the film."
+To make the negative in the simple past tense, we put did not before the base form of the main verb, as in, "I did not see a movie last night."
+We usually speak the contraction didn't instead of did not.
+With the verb "to be," we use was not or wasn’t, as in, "I wasn’t happy with the film."

 Simple Past Tense Grammar Quiz